-2 Data holders SHOULD use the term 'consent' instead of 'authorisation' to provide consistency and facilitate comprehension.
+2 4 Data holders SHOULD use the term 'consent' instead of 'authorisation' to provide consistency and facilitate comprehension.

-2 Data holders SHOULD use the phrases 'When you gave consent', 'When your consent will expire' and 'Sharing period' to refer to the time-based qualities of the data sharing arrangement.
+2 Data holders SHOULD use the phrases 'When you gave consent', 'When your consent will expire' and 'Sharing period' and 'When we shared your data' to refer to the time-based qualities of the data sharing arrangement.